The Doors: Morrison Hotel and Absolutely Live (November 1969 – December 1970)

 L.A.
-Woman and Morrison's death (December 1970 – July 1971)
+Woman and Morrison's leave of absence and death (December 1970 – July 1971)

 Despite Morrison's conviction and the fallout from their appearance in New Orleans, the Doors set out to reclaim their status as a premier act with the album L.A.
 Woman, recorded in Los Angeles in 1971.
 The album included rhythm guitarist Marc Benno on several tracks and prominently featured bassist Jerry Scheff, best known for his work in Elvis Presley's TCB Band.
 Despite a comparatively low Billboard chart peak at No. 9, L.A.
-Woman contained two Top 20 hits and went on to be their second best-selling studio album, surpassed in sales only by their debut.
+Woman contained two Top 20 hits and went on to be their second bestselling studio album, surpassed in sales only by their debut.
 The album explored their R&B roots, although during rehearsals they had a falling-out with Paul Rothchild, who was dissatisfied with the band's effort.
 Denouncing "Love Her Madly" as "cocktail lounge music", he quit and handed the production to Bruce Botnick and the Doors.

 The title track and two singles ("Love Her Madly" and "Riders on the Storm") remain mainstays of rock radio programming, with the latter being inducted into the Grammy Hall of Fame for its special significance to recorded music.
 In the song "L.A.
 Woman", Morrison makes an anagram of his name to chant "Mr. Mojo Risin".
 During the sessions, a short clip of the band performing "Crawling King Snake" was filmed.
 As far as is known, this is the last clip of the Doors performing with Morrison.

-On March 13, 1971, near the end of the mixing of L.A.
+On March 11, 1971, near the end of the mixing of L.A.
 Woman, Morrison took a leave of absence from the Doors and moved to Paris with Pamela Courson; he had visited the city the previous summer.
-On July 3, 1971, following months of settling, Morrison was found dead in the bath by Courson.
-Despite the absence of an official autopsy, the reason of death was listed as heart failure.
+On July 3, 1971, following months of residency, Morrison was found dead in the bath by Courson.
+Despite the absence of an official autopsy, the cause of death was listed as heart failure.
 He was buried in the "Poets' Corner" of Père Lachaise Cemetery on July 7.

 Morrison died at age 27, the same age as several other famous rock stars in the 27 Club.
 In 1974, Morrison's girlfriend Pamela Courson also died at the age of 27.